tyr7z/zombsroyale/src/content/docs/ingame/intro.md

 For this purpose, you will first need a way of getting the decrypted packets to be prepared to start reversing them.

-Since the game is multi-platform you can choose any platform you are most comfortable with, but keep in mind that the client version has an AntiCheat, which makes it harder to retrieve the packet bytes since we cannot hook unless we find a bypass.
+Since the game is multi-platform you can choose any platform you are most comfortable with, but keep in mind that the client version has an AntiCheat, which makes it harder to retrieve the packet bytes (because we cannot hook unless we figure out an AntiCheat bypass).

 I will not go into much detail here but I have chosen to inspect the packets through a web userscript with [Violentmonkey](https://violentmonkey.github.io/).

 Here are some other approaches you could try:
 - Find a PC client AntiCheat bypass and use hooks on helper methods to retrieve the decrypted packets.
-- Use [frida](https://frida.re/docs/javascript-api/) Interceptors on Android or an emulator to do the same thing.
+- Use [frida](https://frida.re/docs/javascript-api/) on an Android/iOS device or emulator.

 There is no easy manner of doing this but some way may end up being easier for you.